gipplab/PhysWikiQuiz/README.md

 The number of questions generated by >>PhysWikiQuiz<< can be calculated as N_generated =  R_values * (N_identifiers - 1)
 with
-N_identifiers: Number of identifiers in Formula Concept, R_values = 10: Range for random identifier value generation (here from 1-10).
+N_identifiers: Number of identifiers in Formula Concept, R_values = 10: Range for random identifier value generation (here from 1 to 10).

 This leads to the following table: